 But as with any style rules, lapel rules get broken too.
-Some designers have been known to stitch a shawl collar onto quite informal linen blazers, for example.
-Mostly though, they’re not suitable for casual occasions or even for business wear, and are best kept for those very formal functions.
+Some designers have been known to stitch a shawl collar onto casual linen suit jackets, for example.

 - The slim lapel of about 2.5″ goes with chest sizes up to 38″.

-- Regular lapels of about 3” or slightly more go with a chest size of between 36″ and 50″.
+- Regular lapels of about 3″ or slightly more go with a chest size between 36″ and 50″.